 In March of 2013, Tom was pre-diabetic, had high cholesterol, and needed a hip replacement.
 Alisa was a smoker who found it challenging to ride a stationary bike for 15 minutes straight, even at an easy pace.
 Tom and Alisa lived a sedentary life and ate whatever they pleased without much thought to nutrition.
 “I was employee of the month at McDonald’s,” Tom jokes, remembering how his old way of eating ballooned him to 235 pounds.
 Tom’s resolve to lower his blood pressure and cholesterol sans medication inspired Alisa to join him and embark on her own weight loss and fitness journey.
 These self-described “determined people,” had hit a breaking point, and made up their minds to take on one small habit at a time to effect a lifestyle change before, as Tom put it, “it was too late.”

-Read on to learn how this tightly-knit couple kept themselves accountable by using the Lose It! app and the Withings Smart Body Analyzer to lose weight, kick the blood pressure meds, and find a new, happier normal.
+Read on to learn how this tightly-knit couple kept themselves accountable by using the Lose It! app and a Withings smart scale to lose weight, kick the blood pressure meds, and find a new, happier normal.

 Finding Health Together: Interview with Alisa and Tom Cutter

 Withings: What kicked off your decision to take control of your health?

 Tom Cutter: I had high blood pressure.
 I was pre-diabetic.
 I needed to have a hip replacement surgery; I’m a deer hunter and I could barely drag my leg into the car.
 My doctor gave me a prescription for pills, and I took one.
 That’s the last one I took.
 I thought, “This is crazy.
 Do I want to change my natural blood chemistry?”

 Alisa Cutter: It was Tom’s health.
 I wanted him to get healthy so his surgery would go well.

 Do you remember what the first step was?